jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/index.md

         result.</p>\n"
     - question: Are fixed prostheses for a lifetime?
-      answer: "<p>Influence so many, but so many factors in the longevity of a fixed rehabilitation that no professional is able to predict, for sure, its duration in years.
+      answer: "<p>Influence so many, but so many factors in the longevity of a fixed rehabilitation that no professional is able to predict, for sure; its duration in years.
 We consider that in favorable conditions, between 15 and 20 years is on average the useful life time for the vast majority of cases.
-Once the cycle has been completed, the rehabilitation may be ideally replaced by dental implants, or failing that, replicated; as long as the pillars offer favorable conditions for it.</p>\n"
+Once the cycle has been completed, the rehabilitation may be ideally replaced by dental implants, or failing that; replicated, as long as the pillars offer favorable conditions for it.</p>\n"
     - question: What cares should be taken with a fixed prosthesis?
       answer: "<p>Scrupulous oral hygiene, common sense to avoid improperly biting